 What About the Drug Databases?

 You will find no mention of withdrawal itching in labeling for over-the-counter Zyrtec or generic cetirizine.
 Don’t believe us?
 Here is a link to the instructions and warnings.
-If you find any mention of withdrawal itching, please let us know!
+The only place you will see the problem we discovered thanks to readers is in the comment section of the website.
 We have asked the FDA about this oversight.
 We were not surprised to get no response.

 Another example involves fluoroquinolone antibiotics such as ciprofloxacin (Cipro) and levofloxacin (Levaquin).
 This class of medications has been on the market for more than 30 years.